 - Bullying is a form of harassment which intimidates, undermines, coerces or humiliates the individual to whom it is directed.
 It includes actions, comments, physical contact or behaviour which is found to be objectionable by the recipient.
 It can take place in public or in private.
 The alleged bully may claim, or may not actually have malicious intent and may regard his/her behaviour as a 'laugh'.
-The key issue is how it makes the recipient feel. - Bullying may take the form of: - physical abuse: actual assault; threatening and derogatory gestures and facial expressions; hostile looks and staring - verbal abuse: spoken, texted or pictorial words and images which are threatening, defamatory or humiliation, including gossip, jokes and banter - o non-verbal: isolation; exclusion from talk or activities; hiding or damaging personal belongings or other practical jokes; offensive graffiti, text messages, emails or notes - Cyber-bullying: targeted harassment through electronic means.
+The key issue is how it makes the recipient feel. - Bullying can take many direct or indirect forms: physical, verbal and non-verbal or cyberbullying, online bullying, texting, gaming and can also include the use of images and video. - Bullying may take the form of: - physical abuse: actual assault; threatening and derogatory gestures and facial expressions; hostile looks and staring - verbal abuse: spoken, texted or pictorial words and images which are threatening, defamatory or humiliation, including gossip, jokes and banter - non-verbal: isolation; exclusion from talk or activities; hiding or damaging personal belongings or other practical jokes; offensive graffiti, text messages, emails or notes - Cyber-bullying: targeted harassment through electronic means.
 It is cyber-bullying when both parties are under 18, should one or more parties be 18 or over it becomes cyber harassment or cyber stalking dependent on the level/nature of intimidation